cwan/mikaboshi-jdbc-monitor/README.md

 mikaboshi-jdbc-monitor
 ======================

 This is the monitoring tool of JDBC (Java Database Connectivity).
-You can show SQL statements executing in any application.
+You can see SQL statements executed in any application.

 ![architecture](https://raw.github.com/cwan/mikaboshi-jdbc-monitor/master/images/architecture.png)